NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 standards for such zones.

 A catalog zone is primarily intended for the management of a farm of authoritative nameservers.
-The content of catalog zones MAY NOT be accessible from any recursive nameserver.
+The content of catalog zones may not be accessible from any recursive nameserver.

 # Catalog Zone Structure